|History and Biodata

 Sayed Mohammad Stanikzai Sapand (2011).
 Previously he was working for NGO Besmellah Social Services Association BSSA.

-Afghan Bios Insider View: The High Office of Oversight for Anticorruption seems to be a catchy name but the fact is that they can only use their influence on smaller entities.
-Corruption cases to be investigated are decided on case basis.
-If the corruption involves high level people in the government, it is ignored.
+Afghan Bios Insider View: The High Office of Oversight for Anticorruption seems to be a catchy name but the fact is that they could only use their influence on smaller entities till 2016.
+Corruption cases to be investigated were decided on case basis.
+If the corruption involves high level people in the government, it was ignored.

 2. Previous Functions: